yyang-pplus/yyang-pplus.github.io/_posts/2018-12-21-manage-and-use-ldap-servers-without-rootdn.md

 # Test

-When we run our test command again, we should now get something like this:
+When you run the test command again, you should now get something like this:

 ```bash
 adding new entry "dc=yyang-pplus,dc=github,dc=io"
 ```

 Which means our solution works as expected.
-Just to double-check, let's query the entry we have just added:
+Just to double-check, you can query the entry you have just added:

 ```bash
 $ ldapsearch -H ldap:// -x -b "dc=yyang-pplus,dc=github,dc=io" -LLL